 Without spoiling too much of the story, Bound stars a pregnant woman reflecting back upon her troubled family life as she gets ready to start a new one.
 Nothing in Bound touches upon themes that aren’t well-worn territory, and it doesn’t bring these thoroughly dissected ones into a new light either.
 But it still manages to present them in an emotive way that makes the story effective.
 It opts for direct storytelling as opposed to the vagueness chosen by a lot of other indie developers, and through this it paints a picture of a broken home, but not an entirely unique one.
 The problems which exist in the protagonist’s past are ones which everybody has either experienced or known somebody who has.
 It’s the tale of thousands of families across the world, and because of this it really resonates.

 Of course, the fantastic visual and audio design help this story come across.
 As the protagonist sits on the beach and reflects upon her past, you are transported to a world in which she uses dance, specifically ballet, to escape her problems.
 In order to capture the true essence of this art form, the team at plastic had an actual ballet dancer come in and be motion captured.
-This leads to a set of animations animations which are as elegant and smooth as you could ask them to be.
+The result is some of the most beautiful animation I have seen in a game.

 Bound‘s beauty, which is being captured by the impressive photo mode, also applies to the music.
 Ukranian musician Heinali was brought on to do the soundtrack for Bound.
 It’s an electroacoustic score that uses a beautiful blend of piano music fitting for the ballet movement of the main character as well as more surreal sounds befitting this strange world.
 It’s the glue that brings all of the other artistic and storytelling achievements together to create something that is truly great.